spikeRNN: Tutorials#

 model_filename = 'rate_model_go_nogo.mat'

-model_dir = 'models/go-nogo'
+model_dir = '../models/go-nogo'

-os.makedirs('models/go-nogo', exist_ok=True)
+os.makedirs(model_dir, exist_ok=True)

 model_path = os.path.join(model_dir, model_filename)